2024 West Virginia elections

 West Virginia held elections on November 5, 2024.
 Primary elections were held on May 14, 2024.

-Every state-wide election was won by Republicans, while the Republican supermajorities in both legislative chambers increased.
+Each partisan statewide election was won by Republicans with more than 61% of votes, while the Republican supermajorities in both state legislative chambers increased.
 This resulted in every state-level and federal-level office in West Virginia being held by Republicans for the first time since the 1920s.

 Federal offices

 President

 Republican presidential candidate Donald Trump carried every county in West Virginia, for the third election in a row.
 Trump won the state with nearly 70% of votes, the largest percentage of the vote ever for any presidential candidate in West Virginia history.
 West Virginia was his strongest state in 2016 and his second-strongest state in 2020.

 Senate

 Incumbent senator Joe Manchin announced that he would not run for reelection in 2024.
 Manchin was the only state-wide elected Democrat in West Virginia before he left the party and became an independent in early 2024.

 Term-limited incumbent governor Jim Justice won the Republican party primary over U.S. representative Alex Mooney.
 Justice went on to receive 68% of the vote in the general election, defeating mayor of Wheeling Glenn Elliott.